But I refuse to let you go

 If I have to beg and plead for your sympathy

 I don't mind, 'cause you mean that much to me

 The opposite of Defiant to the End, this is when the hero of his own accord begs for mercy, or bows, kneels, cowers, or does pretty much anything covered under Kneel Before Zod.
+Usually, this may happen if the hero's Subterfuge Judo has failed.
 Technically, this trope isn't morality-sensitive, but heroes tend to be a lot less interested in submission, so it usually is done for the benefit of a villain.